MooersLab/pymolsnips/README.md

 *Emacs* can be downloaded from https://www.gnu.org/software/emacs/ and insalled with a platform specific installer.
 Older versions of *Emacs* comes pre-installed on Mac OS, but you may want a more recent version.
-You should remove the old version with the commands `sudo rm /usr/bin/emacs` and `sudo rm -rf /usr/share/emacs`.
+You should remove the old version with the commands <code>sudo rm /usr/bin/emacs</code> and <code>sudo rm -rf /usr/share/emacs</code>.
-Binaries for the Mac are available at https://emacsformacosx.com.
+Binaries for the Mac are [available](https://emacsformacosx.com).
 As of August 2020, version 27.1-1 is the stable release.

 *Emacs* is also available for a number of software repositories.
-It can be installed on the Mac with macports using the command `sudo port install emacs`.
+It can be installed on the Mac with macports using the command <code>sudo port install emacs </code>.
-A GUI based version can be installed with the command `sudo port install emacs-app` The Homebrew repository for Mac OS is popular.
+A GUI based version can be installed with the command <code>sudo port install emacs-app </code>.
+The Homebrew repository for Mac OS is popular.
-The brew command is `brew update && brew install emacs --with-cocoa && brew linkapps emacs`.
+The brew command is <code>brew update && brew install emacs --with-cocoa && brew linkapps emacs <\code>.

-You may want to create an alias for starting emacs.
+You may want to create an alias for starting *Emacs*.
-For the development version of the binary in installed in Applications with the above package installer for the make use, `e28='open /Applications/Emacs2805.app $1'`.
+For the development version of the binary in installed in Applications with the above package installer for the make use, <code>e28='open /Applications/Emacs2805.app $1'</code>.
-For the app version installed by macports, use `e27='open -a /Applications/MacPorts/Emacs.app/Contents/MacOS/Emacs'` For Homebrew installed *Emacs*, use
+For the app version installed by macports, use <code>e27='open -a /Applications/MacPorts/Emacs.app/Contents/MacOS/Emacs'<\code>.
-`alias emacs="/usr/local/Cellar/emacs/24.x/Emacs.app/Contents/MacOS/Emacs -nw"`.
+For Homebrew installed *Emacs*, use <code>alias emacs="/usr/local/Cellar/emacs/24.x/Emacs.app/Contents/MacOS/Emacs -nw"</code>.

-<h3>Installing and using snippets with *Emacs*</h3>
+<h3>Installing and using snippets with <em>Emacs</em></h3>

 The package yasnippets is one of the most popular packages in *Emacs* for managing snippets.
 This package provides for the display of the snippets in a table that opens in a separate buffer.